-SJV PRIME was launched in 2011 by the UC Davis School of Medicine, in partnership with UCSF-UCSF/Fresno and UC Merced, to recruit and prepare students for future careers in medicine in the San Joaquin Valley.
-In 2018-19.
-SJV PRIME program management and oversight transitioned from UC Davis to UC San Francisco to better align with longstanding UCSF-Fresno clinical teaching programs.
-Medical students enrolled in SJV PRIME spend 18 months at the UCSF medical campus and then move to Fresno for the remaining years of their training.
-With this transition, UCSF effectively established a branch medical school campus in Fresno to further address physician shortages in the region, and academically prepare a pipeline of students - many of whom are from the Central Valley - for future careers in health and medicine.
-In 2021-22, 37 students were enrolled in SJV PRIME.
-To date, more than 50 medical school graduates have completed the program, many of whom are now working in the Central Valley and California as residents or fully licensed physicians.
+Today, two medical school programs train students in the San Joaquin Valley.
+The first, SJV PRIME, was launched in 2011 by the UC Davis School of Medicine, in partnership with UCSF, UCSF Fresno, and UC Merced, to recruit and prepare students for future careers in medicine in the SJV.
+In 2018-19, SJV PRIME program management and oversight transitioned from UC Davis to UCSF to better align with longstanding UCSF Fresno clinical teaching programs.
+Medical students enrolled in SJV PRIME spend 18 months at the UCSF main campus in San Francisco, and the remaining 30 months at UCSF Fresno.
+With this transition, UCSF effectively established a regional medical school campus in Fresno to further address physician shortages in the region and support a pathway for students from the Central Valley to pursue careers in medicine.
+As of May 2023, 42 students were enrolled in SJV PRIME.
+All six SJV PRIME students who graduated in 2023 stayed in California for residency training and to provide much needed care.